azinghasemi/retail-demand-forecasting-discount-optimization/README.md

    - `revenue = pred_demand * price * (1 - discount / 100)`
 4. Select the discount that produces maximum revenue
 5. Build a Season × Product discount calendar

-Final calendar visual is shown on page 40 of the report.

 ## Final Output: Discount Calendar